A simulation framework for the design of a station-based bike sharing system: Computational results

-To show the benefits of an accurate sizing of the fleet and scheduling of the operators, the status of the system when none is in service is reported.
-In Figure \ref{fig:missed_noveicles} the number of missed requests, returns, and the sum of the two, is reported in intervals of 30 minutes.
+To show the benefits of an accurate sizing of the fleet and scheduling of the operators, the performance of the system when no vehicle is in service is reported as simulated by the presented framework.
+In Figure \ref{fig:missed_noveicles} the distribution of the number of missed rentals, returns, and the sum of the two across the 100 scenarios is reported in intervals of 30 minutes.
 In Figure \ref{fig:missed_noveicles} (right) one major peak in the number of missed rentals and returns is observed in the morning, in the $[7:30 - 11:30]$ interval, and two minor peaks are observed around the end of high-school classes, i.e., $[13:00 - 14:30]$, and at the end of the typical working day, i.e., $[17:00 - 19:30]$.